 He’d make a shot and leave the cue ball in a spot that gave him two or three options for the next ball.
 When you’re playing pool at the highest level, position is everything.
 One inch to the left and you don’t have the next shot; one inch to the right and you’re running the table.
 Efren had that instinct wired into his brain.

 His kick shots became legendary.
 For those unfamiliar, a kick shot is when you hit a rail first before hitting the object ball.
 Most players avoid them if they can.
 Too many variables.
 Too easy to miss.
 Efren turned them into a weapon.
 He’d kick shots that looked impossible, hitting the rail with perfect speed and angle so that the cue ball would travel exactly where he needed it.
+If you want to understand the mechanics behind these shots, our guide to aiming in pool breaks down angle calculation.
 His opponents learned to fear him on kick shots because if they left him no direct hit, he had options they didn’t have.

 Bank shots too.
 Banking a ball means bouncing it off a rail into a pocket.
 Sounds simple.
 Try it under pressure in front of thousands of people.
 Efren banked balls from positions that made physicists question their understanding of angles and spin.
 He had such a clear read on how the balls would move, and he could sink banks other players wouldn’t even attempt.